cockroachdb/docs/v22.2/ui-insights-page.md

 - **Transaction Fingerprint ID**: The transaction fingerprint ID of the blocking transaction execution.
 - **Transaction Execution**: The queries attempted in the transaction.
 - **Contention Start Time (UTC)**: The timestamp at which contention was detected for the transaction.
-- **Contention Time**: The time transactions with this execution id was [in contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention) with other transactions within the specified time interval.
+- **Contention Time**: The time transactions with this execution ID was [in contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention) with other transactions within the specified time interval.
 - **Schema Name**: The name of the contended schema.
 - **Database Name**: The name of the contended database.
 - **Table Name**: The name of the contended table.